underlay/tasl/docs/SCHEMAS.md

 	})
 )
 // Uncaught Error: cannot unify types of different kinds
-//     at greatestCommonSubtype
-//     at forComponentInfima
-//     at forComponentInfima.next
-//     at Function.fromEntries
-//     at Module.greatestCommonSubtype
 ```

 The operations `types.greatestCommonSubtype` and `types.leastCommonSupertype` are both associative and commutative.
 The relation `types.hasCommonBounds` is reflexive and symmetric, but **not necessarily transitive**.